linuxfrorg/linuxfr.org/INSTALL.md

 The `check` command above should say you there's no problem.

-Linuxfr uses also some nodejs resources:
+LinuxFr.org uses also some nodejs resources:

 ```
 ~/linuxfr.org $ npm install
 ```

-## Install the LinuxFr board
+## Install the LinuxFr.org board

-The `board-linuxfr` gem server is used to allow users chat on the `/boards` and the collaborative `redaction` space to work asynchronisouly.
+The `board-linuxfr` gem server is used to allow users chat on the `/boards` and the collaborative `redaction` space to work asynchronously.

 To install it, the simplest is to run `gem install --user-install board-linuxfr`

-# Configure LinuxFr
+# Configure LinuxFr.org

-To configure LinuxFr, you need to copy both sample configuration files:
+To configure LinuxFr.org, you need to copy both sample configuration files:

 ```
 ~/linuxfr.org $ cp config/database.yml{.sample,}
 ~/linuxfr.org $ cp config/secrets.yml{.sample,}
 ```

-For database, you'll need to configure both `development` and `test` section.
+For the database, you'll need to configure both `development` and `test` section.
-Set there the MySQL password you will use for connections in clear text and evenutally the database names to use (they have to be two different databases).
+Set there the MySQL password you will use for connections in clear text and eventually the database names to use (they have to be two different databases).
 In this document we'll assume you took the default values for database names:
 `linuxfr_rails` and `linuxfr_test`.